-Washington, D.C. has five schools offering a total of 16 master’s in communication programs, 11 of which are offered on-campus, and five of which are offered online.
+Washington, D.C. has five schools offering a total of 16 master’s in communication programs, 10 of which are offered on-campus, and six of which are offered online.
 In addition, within the 16 programs, several offer multiple specializations within the field of communication.
-Individual programs vary in the type and number of specializations they offer students, but examples of specializations include corporate and organizational communication, political communication, global communication, public relations and media relations, health communication, digital communication, and strategic communication.
+Individual programs vary in the type and number of specializations they offer students, but examples of specializations include corporate and organizational communication, political communication, global communication, public relations and media relations, health communication, digital communication, strategic communication, and diversity and multicultural communication.

 All schools listed on this page are non-profit institutions that have received regional accreditation from the Middle States Commission on Higher Education (MSCHE).